 Don’t you just want to stay in bed forever these days?
 There’s no doubt that the dark days of winter can bring you down.
-Energy can be lacking, viruses can take their toll, and your mood isn’t what it would be like on a perfect warm, sunny day in June.
+Energy’s lacking, viruses take their toll, and your mood isn’t what it would be on a perfectly warm, sunny day in June.
 But there’s still good news: you don’t have to live with a bad case of the winter blues.
-Here are some easy lifestyle tips and safe herbal supplement recommendations that can minimize the winter blahs and even put a spring in your step until we emerge from the deep freeze.
+Here are some easy tips and safe herbal supplement recommendations that can minimize the winter blahs and even put a spring in your step.

 1. Don’t Dismiss The Energizing Power of Vitamin D

-MY RECOMMENDATION: Take 5,000 IU of Vitamin D throughout the winter months.
-I like Thorne Research Vitamin D / K2 Liquid, $23.50, And remember, even as the weather gets warmer, you may still need to take a 500 IU daily, especially if you prefer to avoid sun exposure or if you have a darker skin tone.
+MY RECOMMENDATION: Take 5,000 IU of vitamin D throughout the winter months.
+I like Thorne Research Vitamin D/K2 Liquid.
+And remember, even as the weather gets warmer, you may still need to take a 500 IU daily, especially if you prefer to avoid sun exposure or if you have a darker skin tone.

 2. Fight Seasonal Depression With Nature’s Prozac